FFizzZZ/Fizz/Notes/Linux Kernel/Bottom Halves and Deferring Work.md

 ###### Pending softirqs are checked for and executed in the following places:
     1. In the return from hardware interrupt code path.
     2. In the ksoftirqd kernel thread.
-    3. In any code that explicitly checks for and executes pending softirqs, such as the networking subsytem.
+    3. In any code that explicitly checks for and executes pending softirqs, such as the networking subsystem.
 * The softirq handlers run with interrupts enabled and cannot sleep.
 The raison detre to softirqs is scalability.
 If you do not need to scale to infinitely many processors, then use a tasklet.
 Tasklets are essentially softirqs in which multiple instances of the same handler cannot run concurrently on multiple processors.